Cookies on the UK Anti-Doping website

 Olympic, Paralympic and professional sports are all represented on the Committee which has the responsibility of working with other athlete-centred groups to ensure the wider views of the athlete community are represented.
 It also engages with athletes to collect feedback on UK Anti-Doping programmes.

-The Committee is chaired by John Brewer, UK Anti-Doping Board member and British Handball Chair.
+The Committee is chaired by John Brewer, UK Anti-Doping Board member and Chair of British Ski and Snowboard.
 Ten committee members have been appointed for their experience of, and commitment to, anti-doping, as well as their understanding of the national and international sporting environment.

-John is a Professor of Sport at the University of Bedfordshire, and also Chair of the British Handball Association.
+John is a Professor of Sport at the University of Bedfordshire and Chair of British Ski and Snowboard.
 He began his career as Head of Sports Science for the Football Association and spent 18 years as joint Director of the Lilleshall Sports Injury and Human Performance Centre at Lilleshall National Sports Centre in Shropshire, delivering sports science support to a range of National Governing Bodies.
 He then moved to GlaxoSmithKline as Director of Sports Science and was Chair of the London Regional Sports Board.

 Martin retired from rugby at the end of the 2008/09 season.
 Captain of England from 2005-2007, he also captained club sides Bristol and Leicester Tigers.